|

 Go big or go home, right?
 That this is the best on the planet might seem like a bold assertion, but I challenge you to try it and tell me it’s not!
 Here’s what you’ll need to make this easy seafood stuffing or dressing:

-• Red or Green bell pepper – Finely diced.
+• Red or Green bell pepper – Red is sweeter, green is more savory; use what you prefer.

 For the topping:

-• Parmesan – I like grated Parmesan for this recipe but shredded will also work.
+• Parmesan – I prefer grated Parmesan so it melts evenly, but shredded works too.

 What Kind of Shrimp Do You Use in Seafood Dressing?